laravel/docs/sail.md

 WWWUSER=1000
 ```

 The above example is a good way to map the container `sail` user/group with your local Ubuntu user/group (usually 1000).
-Then, you gain full access to resources created by the webserver running inside the caontainer and shared through the Docker volume.
+Then, you gain full access to resources created by the webserver running inside the container and shared through the Docker volume.